mkapur/sab-2021-doc/_main.knit.md

 \item Inclusion of the commercially-landed length compositions for the fixed-gear and trawl fleets, using the same Francis data weights as in the base model.
 The time series of spawning biomass and depletion for this sensitivity were similar to the base model, though there were small changes in the magnitude of recruitment events in the 1970s (Figure \ref{fig:commL}).
 While we did not retune the Francis weights after the inclusion of this data, the tuning algorithm suggested to downweight the fixed-gear compositions by about half, and to upweight the trawl-gear lengths by a factor of about two.
 This is consistent with the trawl fishery, which samples more of the population, containing more information about incoming recruits.
 \item Estimating a single parameter for natural mortality ($M$).
 In the base model, $M$ was estimated at 0.0726 for females and 0.0605 for males; the single-parameter model estimated it to be lower at 0.052.
 The estimated unfished spawning biomass, while within the uncertainty bounds of the base model, was below the base model value.
 The sensitivity model reduced the size of large recruitment events and suggested the stock to be just barely above $B_{40\%}$ in 2020 (Figure \ref{fig:singleM}).
 \item Implementing asymptotic age-based selectivity for the WCGBT Survey.
 This reduced overall model uncertainty (principally through reducing the standard deviation of $R_0$) and also reduced the size of large recruitment events.
 This model had a higher overall log-likelihood than the base model, and did a poorer job of fitting the length compositions from that survey, particularly in the last year of data (Figure \ref{fig:asympNWFSC}).
+\item Removing the index of sea surface height.
+A model run with the SSH data removed was identical to the base model in terms of depletion from the late 1970s onward, and shifted the large recruitment event backward by 3 years.
+(Figure \ref{fig:nossh}).
 \item We also explored various parameter phasings, which had little impact on the base model.
 \end{enumerate}